autogluon/autogluon/docs/tutorials/multimodal/clip_zeroshot.md

 print("Label probs:", prob)
 ```

 This is amazing, right?
 Now a bit knowledge on why and how CLIP works.
 CLIP is called Contrastive Language-Image Pre-training.
 It is trained on a massive number of data (400M image-text pairs).
-By using a simple loss objective, CLIP tries to predict which out of a set of randomly sampled text is actually paired with an given image in the training dateset.
+By using a simple loss objective, CLIP tries to predict which out of a set of randomly sampled text is actually paired with an given image in the training dataset.
 As a result, CLIP models can then be applied to nearly arbitrary visual classification tasks just like the examples we have shown above.

 ## More about CLIP

 CLIP is powerful, and it was designed to mitigate a number of major problems in the standard deep learning approach to computer vision, such as costly datasets, closed set prediction and poor generalization performance.
 CLIP is a good solution to many problems, however, it is not the ultimate solution.
 CLIP has its own limitations.
 For example, CLIP is vulnerable to typographic attacks, i.e., if you add some text to an image, CLIP's predictions will be easily affected by the text.
 Let's see one example from OpenAI's blog post on [multimodal neurons](https://openai.com/blog/multimodal-neurons/).

 Suppose we have a photo of a Granny Smith apple,

 ```{.python .input}
 url = "https://cdn.openai.com/multimodal-neurons/assets/apple/apple-blank.jpg"
 image_path = download(url)